G-Node/g-node-portal/source/key_functions/data_api/principles.rst

     }

 Bulk object update is also possible.
-To make changes to several objects at once, you need to provide bulk_update=1 parameter.
+To make changes to several objects at once, you need to use the object type URL (like /<namespace>/<object_type>/) and provide bulk_update=1 parameter.
 Changes will be applied to all objects in the selection; use filters so select only objects, that are needed to be changed.
 The following resuest moves all properties with name having "sampling" to the section with ID 146:

  ::